Brian-Pho/Textbook-Notes/content/posts/books/thinking-in-systems/index.md

 ### Rule Beating

 - *Rule beating*: evasive action to get around the intent of a system’s rules.
-- E.g. Organizations spending pointless money at the end of the year to use their entire budget.
+- E.g. Organizations spending pointless money at the end of the year to use their entire yearly budget.
 - Rule beating produces the appearance of following the rules but doesn’t follow the intention behind the rule.
 - One solution is to use the feedback from rule beating to revise, improve, rescind, or better explain the rules.
 - This is the same problem encountered by AI ethic researchers.
 Sometimes what we say isn’t what we want.